Bikatr7/Kudasai/README.md

 You can get one here for OpenAI [here](https://platform.openai.com/)

 and for Gemini is a bit more complicated, you'll need to make a google cloud project, enable the vertex AI API, and then create an api key.
 Although Gemini is free under 60 requests at once as of Kudasai v3.4.0.
+[This](https://ai.google.dev/tutorials/setup) should help you get started.

 Kijiku is vastly more complicated and has a lot of steps, so let's go over them.